Limited Licence / Work Licence

 2: Public safety issues

 This is all about whether the police think that you will be safe behind the wheel if you do get a limited licence.
 What endangers public safety is a highly uncertain question and views vary widely amongst police sergeants.
 What will provoke an objection on the part of the police depends on your previous convictions, what sort of period they fall within, your area of the country, and such other proclaimed material factors.
-Call us for an assessment of your situation.

 3: Other eligibility issues